The Ranch Resort: History

-Tourism

-The Ranch Resort's location goes through Polokwane and the Limpopo Province, because it is centrally located within the province.
-Limpopo has a variety of tourism attractions, including mountains, forests, the Kruger National Park, private game reserves, and historical heritage sites such as the nearby Makapansgat Valley World Heritage Site.
-The Ranch Resort has its own visitor attractions, including equestrian safaris, wildlife drives, lion tours, golf, eco-tourism, and sports activities.
+The self-contained hotel complex was selected for its remoteness, as there are no communities nearby, and because of its proximity to Polokwane International Airport, situated approximately 31km away.
+South African President Cyril Ramaphosa declared the Ranch Resort free of COVID-19 and a "green zone" in a speech delivered at the site in March 2020.

+Ecology

 Conservation

 The Ranch Resort stands in a 1000 hectare nature conservancy, consisting of grasslands, and bushveld and is home to lions, giraffes, zebras, warthogs, kudu, impala, wildebeest, and over 200 bird species, among other animals.
-Active in wildlife rehabilitation since the 1960s (when organised conservation was in its infancy) The Ranch Resort continually offers shelter for orphaned or injured wildlife that cannot be released into the wild.
-Providing a safe haven for lions and other Big 5 animals from Zimbabwe which were under threat at a time of political and social instability.
+Active in wildlife rehabilitation since the 1960s (when organised conservation was in its infancy), the Ranch offers shelter for orphaned or injured wildlife that cannot be released into the wild.
+The resort provides a safe haven for lions and other Big 5 animals from Zimbabwe, during the country's political and social instability.

-Lions
+Wildlife

-The Ranch Resort is home to over 30 lions.
+The Ranch is home to over 30 lions.

-Lions in movies

 Previous generations of The Ranch Resort lion prides have starred in movies including The Gods Must Be Crazy, King Solomon's Mines, Incident at Victoria Falls, The Lion Child (1993 film), Pride.
 The current lions and their forebears have appeared in a total of over 400 international movies, documentaries, and commercials.
-Resident animal trainer and handler Vivian "Viv" Bristow has extensive movie credits.

-Eco-tourism

-The Ranch Resort is licensed to allow close contact with its animals.
-Under the supervision of specialist rangers, visitors can walk with the lions and watch cubs at play or being bottle-fed.
-Horseback safaris have become a mainstay of animal-contact eco-tourism at this venue, offering visitors close-up encounters with giraffe, zebra, warthog, impala, kudu, and wildebeest.
-There are over 200 species of birds on the property.